MSUSEL/Pique-Lite/README.md

 PIQUE: a Platform for Investigative software Quality Understanding and Evaluation.
 PIQUE is a collection of library functions and runner entry points designed to support experimental software quality analysis from a language-agnostic prespective.
 To remain language-agnostic, this project provides the abstractions, interfaces, and algorithms nesscessary for quality assessment, but leaves but leaves the task of defining language-specific static analysis operations to dependent language-specific projects that will use MSUSEL-PIQUE as a dependency.

+Pique results are in json format.
+They are difficult to read, navigate and analyze.
+Pique-Lite is created to help users to simplify the PIQUE process, to visualize PIQUE results, and to analyze PIQUE results.

 Pique-Lite is an application used to visualize PIQUE results in tree structures.
 PIQUE-LITE is a react application that lets users upload PIQUE results, and display the result as a hierarchy tree structure.
 PIQUE-LITE also allows users to upload many PIQUE result files at once.
 These results data will be automatically integrated into different data visualization graphs on its Dashboard.

 # Components

+Pique-Lite contains two main components:

+Dashboard page is a visual display of all of PIQUE results data.
+Its primary intention is to provide information at-a-glance, such as TQIs.
+The benefits of Pique-Lite Dashboard includes:

+* A visual representation of performance over time with charts and graphs
+* Quick identification of data outliers and correlations

+Visualize button on the sidebar contains four main visualization features:

+Define page will be built to have functionalies sush as to build PIQUE Models. (still need to be developed)

+Calibarte page will be built to have functionlies sush as to calibrate PIQUE Models. (still need to be developed)

+Evaluate page is built to evaltue PIQUE result in tree structure.

+Assess Page will be built to have functionlies such as to analyze PIQUE results data.

 # PIQUE-LITE Screen Shots

 ![Dashboard](https://github.com/MSUSEL/Pique-Lite/blob/xuying_dev/public/images/Dashboard2.png)

 PIQUE-LITE Dashboard

 ![Dashboard Chart Change](https://github.com/MSUSEL/Pique-Lite/blob/xuying_dev/public/images/Dashboard3.png)